-The effect of hypoxia on ErbB receptor (EGFR) signalling pathways is of current interest (Wouters et al., 2013) and resistance to gefitinib under hypoxia has been reported in NSCLC cell lines that harbour both mutant and wild-type ErbB receptors (Minakata et al., 2012).
-The results of our study are broadly in agreement with that resistance to erlotinib, and gefitinib was observed in some cell lines although HCR values close to 1 were seen in others (Table 1, Figure 2).
-The effect of hypoxia on the expression of ErbB receptors and p-ErbB receptors varied depending on the cell line (Figure 7A) with increased expression seen in some cells (e.g. DLD1) contrasting with no significant change in other cells (e.g. TK10).
-Increased expression of ErbB receptors under hypoxia has been reported previously (Wang and Schneider, 2010; Misra et al., 2012), but it is not clear why induction is cell line dependent.
-A trend between the ability of erlotinib to suppress p- ErbB receptors and response under aerobic and hypoxic conditions exists.
-In hypoxia-resistant TK10 cells, reduced dephosphorylation of ErbB receptors was observed under hypoxic conditions, whereas little difference in the suppression of p- ErbB receptor expression was observed in
+The impact of hypoxia on EGFR signalling pathways is of current interest (Wouters et al., 2013) and resistance to gefitinib under hypoxia has been reported in NSCLC cell lines that harbour both mutant and wild type EGFR (Minakata et al., 2012).
+The results of our study are broadly in agreement in that resistance to erlotinib and gefitinib was observed in some cell lines although HCR values close to 1 was seen in others (table 1, figure 2).
+The effect of hypoxia on the expression of EGFR and pEGFR varied depending on the cell line (figure 7A) with increased expression seen in some cells (eg DLD1) contrasting with no significant change in other cells (eg TK10).
+Increased expression of EGFR under hypoxia has been reported previously (Wang et al., 2010; Misra et al., 2012) but it is not clear why induction is cell line dependent.
+A trend between the ability of erlotinib to supress p-EGFR and response under aerobic and hypoxic conditions exists.
+In hypoxia resistant TK10 cells, reduced dephosphorylation of EGFR was observed under hypoxic conditions whereas little difference in the suppression of p-EGFR expression was observed in DLD-1 cells where erlotinib was equally active against aerobic and hypoxic cells (figure 7B).
+Our results further support the view that tumour hypoxia is an important factor that should be considered when treating patients (Minakata et al., 2012).
+Further work is required to identify the mechanisms responsible for the cell dependent nature of the hypoxia response to EGFR inhibitors.